-So far this legislative session, OCEANetwork is tracking four bills.
+So far this legislative session, OCEANetwork is tracking five bills.

-The first two, SB 260 and HB 2560, are standard School Choice bills.
+The first three, SB 260, SB 297, and HB 2560, are standard School Choice bills.
 They provide government funding for private education.
 But they do not prevent added regulations for funded participants in the future.
 They also do not protect non-recipients from being co-opted in the future under the same regulations that govern funded participants.

 - to be accredited by a state-approved accrediting agency.

 - to satisfy “any requirements prescribed by the State Board of Education by rule, including any requirements for information about the school’s policies and procedure relating to student attendance and discipline, information about academic growth and achievement of students, and information about high school graduation and college admission rates.”